sanespi09/sanespi09/README.md

 and getting a B.S as a Sound Engineer in 2019.
 I've decided to put all my energy towards this technological inclination.
 In late 2019 entered the world of web development, in a front-end oriented beginning,
-taking advantage of my previous experiences in graphic design.
+taking advantage of my previous experiences with graphic design.

 As I refined my skills in the area,
 I began to feel attracted to what was happening behind the scenes,